DavidBakerEffendi/GraPLHook4j/README.md

 ### Packages

-The following packages are used by GraPLHook4j:
+The following packages used by GraPLHook4j are:

 * `org.apache.logging.log4j:log4j-core:2.8.2`
 * `org.apache.logging.log4j:log4j-slf4j-impl:2.8.2`
 * `org.apache.tinkerpop:gremlin-core:3.4.5`

-Dependencies per graph database technology being connected to:
+Dependencies per graph database technology connected to:

 * _TinkerGraph_ `org.apache.tinkerpop:tinkergraph-gremlin:3.4.5`
 * _JanusGraph_ `org.janusgraph:janusgraph-core:0.5.1` (plus dependencies for the back-end/search engine used if any)

-It is not recommended to use the fat jar in your project if using a build tool such as Ant, Maven, Gradle, etc. Rather use the main artifact and add the dependencies manually (in your `pom.xml`, `build.gradle`, etc.).
+It is not recommended using the fat jar in your project if using a build tool such as Ant, Maven, Gradle, etc. Rather, use the main artifact and add the dependencies manually (in your `pom.xml`, `build.gradle`, etc.).
 Note that if you are connecting to Neo4j, for example, you would not need the TinkerGraph, TigerGraph, etc. dependencies.

 ### Java Support

-The following versions of Java are officially supported:
+The officially supported versions of Java are the following:
 * OpenJDK 8
 * OpenJDK 9
 * OpenJDK 10